0r4cl3MySQL/PyUInstaller/README.md

 - Easy selection of script, icon, and output folder
 - Full support for additional scripts, hidden imports and data files
-- Option to use `.spec` files instead of .py
+- Option to use `.spec` files instead of .py with built-in SpecFile Creator
 - Command preview panel for transparency
 - Build configuration presets (save/load)
 - Auto-save session support